People

 Meg Seidel

-Meg is currently working toward her Masters of Natural Resource Management degree, emphasizing environmental policy.
+Meg received her Master of Natural Resources (MNR) degree in 2023, emphasizing environmental policy.
 She graduated in 2022 from UGA’s College of Agriculture and Environmental Sciences with a BA in Agricultural Business and a minor in Horticulture.
 Over recent summers she has interned in Athens at the state office for the USDA Natural Resources Conservation Service (NRCS), training with the Georgia state economist.
 Through these experiences she has been exposed to agricultural and resource management practices in the southeast, mostly working with the NRCS’s cost-sharing programs with landowners as well as watershed and dam restoration initiatives.
 Her interests lie in public service and environmental policy, specifically on the themes of environmental justice, climate policy, and environmental economics.
 In her time at Georgia, she has also been an athlete on the UGA Equestrian team, being a part of the 2021 National Championship winning team.
 She has also served on the UGA Athletics Association’s Diversity, Equity, and Inclusion Committee since its inception in 2020.

 Samantha Siragusa